 19. Be careful when using public Wi-Fi

-Using public Wi-Fi has its benefits but it is also a hotspot for criminals and hackers to steal user information.
-If you are to use public Wi-Fi, try not to conduct any banking transactions or the sending of any personal information or data over the public Wi-Fi network.
+Using public Wi-Fi has its benefits but it’s also a hotspot for criminals and hackers to steal your data.
+If you use public Wi-Fi, don’t, for example, complete banking transactions.
+Also, don’t send out any personal information.

-Try and keep your online activity to web browsing only and avoid any sites where you need to use your username and password to gain access.
-If you have to conduct sensitive transactions on a public Wi-Fi network, use an encrypted password protected Wi-Fi network.
+Try and keep your online activity to web browsing only.
+Also, avoid any sites where you need to use your username and password to gain access.

 20. Always sign out

-Whenever you need to access your personal accounts online, make sure that you do not merely minimise or close the web page, always ensure that you have logged or signed out of the application, especially if you have accessed your information in a public space.
+When you access your personal accounts online, don’t merely minimize or close the web page.
+Always ensure you log out of the application.
+Especially if you’ve accessed your information in a public space.

 22. Two-factor authentication